arabcoders/watchstate/README.md

 # Running Webhook server.

-if you want to use webhooks, you have to generate an api key.
+You should have a working webhook server already. view the contents of ``config/config/config.yaml`` and take note of the ``webhook.apikey``. if the apikey does not exist run the following command.

 ```bash
 docker exec -ti watchstate console config:generate
 ```

-If you don't have an api key already set at ``watchstate/var/config/config.yaml`` it will generate new key and store it there under the key of ``webhook.apikey``
+it should update your ``config.yaml`` and add randomly generated key, and it will be printed to your screen.

 Adding webhook to your server the url will be dependent on how you expose the server, but typically it will be like this ``http://localhost:8081/?type=[SERVER_TYPE]&apikey=[YOUR_API_KEY]``

 ### [SERVER_TYPE]

-Change the parameter to one of those ``emby, plex or jellyfin``.
+Change the parameter to one of those ``emby, plex or jellyfin``. it should the server that you are adding to, as each server has different webhook payload.

 ### [YOUR_API_KEY]

-Change this parameter to your api key you can find it by viewing ``var/config/config.yaml`` under the key of ``webhook.apikey``
+Change this parameter to your api key you can find it by viewing ``config/config/config.yaml`` under the key of ``webhook.apikey``

 # Configuring Media servers to send webhook events.